QubesOS/qubes-core-admin-client/doc/manpages/qubes-prefs.rst

 This list is non-exhaustive.
 For authoritative listing, see :option:`--help-properties` and documentation of the source code.

+appvm_default_bootmode

+    Specifies the boot mode AppVMs based on this VM will start in, unless overridden by the `bootmode` property or the `boot-mode.active` feature.
+    If set to `default`, a fallback boot mode is used.
+Only present for TemplateVMs.
+See :manpage:`qvm-features(1)` for details about boot modes.

+bootmode

+    Specifies the boot mode the VM will start in.
+If set to `default`, the boot mode specified by the `boot-mode.active` feature will be used.
+See :manpage:`qvm-features(1)` for details about boot modes.

 clockvm

     Qube used as a time source for dom0